uyuyuy99/MarketPlace/README.md

 - `/sell <price>`: List the item in your main hand in the marketplace.
 Requires permission `marketplace.sell`
 - `/marketplace`: View all items for sale in the marketplace.
 Requires permission `marketplace.view`
 - `/mylistings`: View your own item listings in the marketplace.
 Requires permission `marketplace.view`
 - `/blackmarket`: View all items for sale in the black market.
-Items are chosen randomly from the marketplace every 24 hours, and are discounted by 50%.
+Items are chosen randomly from the marketplace every 24h, and are discounted by 50%.
 The seller earns 2x the original price.
 Requires permission `marketplace.blackmarket`
 - `/transactions`: View your transaction history.
 Requires permission `marketplace.history`
 ### Admin Commands
 - `/marketplace reload`: Reload config.yml.
 Requires permission `marketplace.reload`